Xzaton/bemyvalentinehehehehe/README.md

 - HTML, CSS, JavaScript (single file, no dependencies)
 - GIFs from [milkmochabear's official GIPHY channel](https://giphy.com/milkmochabear)
 - Hosted on GitHub Pages

-## Use it yourself

-1. Fork this repo
-2. Enable GitHub Pages in Settings → Pages → Deploy from branch → main
-3. Send the link to someone special

 ## Credits